HeberRios/results-summary-component/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Results summary component solution

-This is a solution to the [Product preview card component](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).

 ## Table of contents